nishant34/Lock-Free-Algortihms/README.md

 # Lock-Free-Algortihms
-An implementation of lock free algorithms in c++.
+An implementation of lock free queue in c++.